arielcwebster/DataScience/index.md

 Please fill out this [Data Survey](https://forms.gle/3fp11BtWCaWenGJr6) by the end of the first week of class.

-**Text Book** - None of the below options are required but they may be good resources for the class.
-  - Data Analysis with Open Source Tools (ISBN-13: 9780596802356)

 ### Syllabus (Coming Soon)

 ### Schedule